Dosage Form: gel

 - Report any changes in their state of health, such as changes in urinary habits, breathing, sleep, and mood

-- Wait 5 hours before swimming or washing following application of Testosterone Gel 1%.
-This will ensure that the greatest amount of Testosterone Gel 1% is absorbed into their system.
+- Wait 2 hours before swimming or washing following application of Testosterone Gel.
+This will ensure that the greatest amount of Testosterone Gel is absorbed into their system.

-Read this Medication Guide that comes with Testosterone Gel 1% before you start taking it and each time you get a refill.
+Read this Medication Guide that comes with Testosterone Gel before you start using it and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-What is the most important information I should know about Testosterone Gel 1%?
+What is the most important information I should know about Testosterone Gel?

-1. Early signs and symptoms of puberty have happened in young children who were accidentally exposed to testosterone through contact with men using testosterone gel 1%.
+- Early signs and symptoms of puberty have happened in young children who were accidentally exposed to testosterone through contact with men using Testosterone Gel.

 Signs and symptoms of early puberty in a child may include:

 - enlarged penis or clitoris

 - increased erections or sex drive

 Testosterone Gel can transfer from your body to others.